andreathomas19460/andreathomas19460.github.io-Developer-Profile-Generator/README.md

 ## How It Works

+* User runs 'npm install' for dependencies in the terminal
 * Initiates from the command 'node index.js' in the terminal
 * User is prompted for a color selection
 * User is prompted for GitHub username
 * GitHub username input generates pdf that includes info from selected username

+## Status

+In progress...

+## Author

+Andrea Thomas